AusDTO/gov-au-alpha/_includes/content/starting-a-business/registration/2015-01-01-registration-2.md

-Alternatively, if you have experience in registering a business, you can just dive straight in.
+If you have experience in registering a business, get started.